JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/README.md

 # Custom Ebook Reader

 A custom, browser-based ebook reader inspired by [Readium's Thorium](https://www.edrlab.org/software/thorium-reader/).
-This application allows users to import and read EPUB books directly in their browser, with all data stored locally.
-It is built using modern web technologies and focuses on providing a rich, customizable reading experience.
+This application allows users to import EPUB books into a local library and browse online OPDS catalogs.
+It is built using modern web technologies and focuses on providing a rich, customizable reading experience with robust library management features.

 ## Key Features

+### Library Management
+-   **Local-First Storage**: Your books and reading data never leave your computer.
+Book files are stored in IndexedDB, while settings, catalog lists, and annotations are kept in LocalStorage.
+-   **EPUB Import**: Import `.epub` files to build your personal library, displayed with book covers.
+-   **Book Details**: View detailed information for each book, including publication details, subjects, and provider IDs.
+-   **Library Organization**: Sort your library by title, author, publication date, or the date added.
+-   **Delete Books**: Permanently remove books from your local library.

+### Online Catalog Support (OPDS)
+-   **Browse Remote Libraries**: Add and manage an unlimited number of public OPDS (Open Publication Distribution System) catalogs.
+-   **OPDS v1 & v2 Support**: Compatible with both XML-based (Atom) and JSON-based OPDS feeds.
+-   **Seamless Navigation**: Navigate catalog hierarchies, categories, and paginated results.
+-   **One-Click Import**: Download books directly from a catalog and add them to your local library.

+### Advanced Reader Experience
 -   **Entirely Browser-Based**: No installation needed.
 The app runs completely in your web browser.
--   **Local-First Storage**: Your books and reading data never leave your computer.
-Book files are stored in IndexedDB, while settings and annotations are kept in LocalStorage.
--   **EPUB Library**: Import `.epub` files to build your personal library, displayed with book covers.
 -   **Customizable Reader**:
-    -   Adjust font size and family (Serif, Sans-Serif).
+    -   Adjust font size and family (Serif, Sans-Serif, Original).
     -   Switch between Light and Dark themes.
     -   Choose your reading mode: `Paginated` (like a physical book) or `Scrolled` (like a webpage).
--   **Advanced Reading Tools**:
+-   **Rich Reading Tools**:
     -   **Bookmarks**: Save your favorite passages with optional notes.
     -   **Citations**: Create academic citations for specific locations in the book, with support for APA, MLA, and Chicago formats.
     -   **Citation Export**: Export all citations for a book in the standard `.ris` format for use in reference managers like Zotero or EndNote.